Developer's Guide (Reporting Services)

 Describes how to use custom assemblies with Reports by including code references within the report definition.

-Access the Reporting Services WMI Provider
+Reporting Services WMI Provider

 Describes how to use the Reporting Services WMI Provider to manage report server deployments.